Alexander-MacDonald/WPI/README.md

 # WPI
-Collection of projects I have worked on while at Worcester Polytechnic Institute
+Collection of standout projects I have worked on while at Worcester Polytechnic Institute